News & Events

 Food Drives

-Whether you are looking to host a one-time event or a recurring food drive, your efforts make a significant difference.
-Thank you for choosing to support the Friends In Need Food Bank.
-Together, we can create a stronger, healthier community for everyone.
+Whether you host a one-time event or an ongoing food drive, your efforts make a real and lasting difference.
+Thank you for helping us create a stronger, healthier community for all.

-Let's make a positive impact - one food drive at a time!
+Let’s make an impact — one food drive at a time.

 Food Drive Protocol